somefei/biji/os1.md

 ## introduction
-§Operating systems provide an environment for execution of programs and services to programs and users
+Operating systems provide an environment for execution of programs and services to programs and users
 > programs: 进程
 > allocate resources to programs 分配资源给进程
  - Computer system :  hardware,  operating system,  application programs,  user